-Based in Washington, David Gura is a senior reporter for Marketplace, the public radio business and economics program, and since 2013, he also has been the show’s primary substitute host.
+Based in Washington, David Gura is a former senior reporter for Marketplace.
+He had also been the show’s primary substitute host since 2013.

-During his tenure at Marketplace, Gura has filed dispatches from the White House, the Capitol, and the Supreme Court.
-He has covered the implementation of healthcare and financial reform, and he has been a trusted guide to listeners through countless political crises, including budget battles, showdowns and shutdowns.
+During his tenure at Marketplace, Gura filed dispatches from the White House, the Capitol and the Supreme Court.
+He covered the implementation of healthcare and financial reform, and he has been a trusted guide to listeners through countless political crises, including budget battles, showdowns and shutdowns.

 Gura has also traveled widely.
 After the financial crisis, he reported on the economic recovery, and ahead of the 2012 and 2014 elections, he spent a lot of time talking to Americans in places that were both electorally and economically unique.
 In 2013, after the shooting at Sandy Hook Elementary School, in Newtown, Conn., he spent several months as the lead reporter on a series called “Guns and Dollars,” about the U.S. firearms industry.